KholoudAlwadia/Library-DB/README.md

 # Library-DB
-Library DB with web page
+Design and create databases for library using SQL